Emmett Till: Early childhood

-Emmett Till was born to Mamie and Louis Till on July 25, 1941, in Chicago.
+Emmett Till was born to Mamie and Louis Till on July 25, 1941, in Chicago, Illinois.
 Emmett's mother, Mamie [née Carthan], was born in the small Delta town of Webb, Mississippi.
-The Delta region encompasses the large, multi-county area of northwestern Mississippi in the watershed of the Yazoo and Mississippi rivers.
-When Carthan was two years old, her family moved to Argo, Illinois, near Chicago, as part of the Great Migration of rural black families out of the South to the North to escape violence, lack of opportunity and unequal treatment under the law.
+The Delta region encompasses the large, multi-county area of northwestern Mississippi in the Yazoo and Mississippi river watersheds.
+When Carthan was two years old, her family moved to Argo, Illinois, near Chicago, as part of the Great Migration of rural black families out of the South to the North to escape violence, lack of opportunities, and unequal treatment under the law.
 Argo received so many Southern migrants that it was named "Little Mississippi"; Carthan's mother's home was often used by other recent migrants as a way station while they were trying to find jobs and housing.

 Mississippi was the poorest state in the U.S. in the 1950s, and the Delta counties were some of the poorest in Mississippi.
 Mamie Carthan was born in Tallahatchie County, where the average income per white household in 1949 was $690.
 For black families, the figure was $462.
-In the rural areas, economic opportunities for blacks were almost nonexistent.
-They were mostly sharecroppers who lived on land owned by whites.
+In the rural areas, economic opportunities for blacks were almost nonexistent, and most worked as sharecroppers who lived on white-owned land.
 Blacks had essentially been disenfranchised and excluded from voting and the political system since 1890 when the white-dominated legislature passed a new constitution that raised barriers to voter registration.
 Whites had also passed ordinances establishing racial segregation and Jim Crow laws.

 Mamie largely raised Emmett with her mother; she and Louis Till separated in 1942 after Mamie discovered that he had been unfaithful.
 Louis later assaulted Mamie, choking her to unconsciousness, to which she responded by throwing scalding water at him.
-For violating court orders to stay away from Mamie, Louis Till was forced by a judge in 1943 to choose between jail or enlisting in the U.S. Army.
+For violating a restraining order to stay away from Mamie, Louis Till was forced by a judge in 1943 to choose between jail or enlisting in the U.S. Army.
 In 1945, a few weeks before his son's fourth birthday, Louis Till was court-martialed and executed in Italy for the murder of an Italian woman and the rape of two others.

 At the age of six, Emmett contracted polio, which left him with a persistent stutter.
 Mamie and Emmett moved to Detroit, where she met and married "Pink" Bradley in 1951.
 Emmett preferred living in Chicago, so he returned there to live with his grandmother; his mother and stepfather rejoined him later that year.
 After the marriage dissolved in 1952, "Pink" Bradley returned alone to Detroit.